Phyks/ampache_react/CONTRIBUTING.md

 Translations are handled by [react-intl](https://github.com/yahoo/react-intl/).

-`npm run extractTranslations` output a file containing all the english translations, in the expected form.
+`npm run --silent extractTranslations` output a file containing all the english translations, in the expected form.
 It is a mapping of ids and strings to translate, with an extra description provided as a comment at the end of the line, for some translation context.

-Typically, if you want to translate to another `$LOCALE` (say `fr-FR`), create a folder `./app/locales/$LOCALE`, put inside the generated file from `npm run extractTranslations`, called `index.js`.
+Typically, if you want to translate to another `$LOCALE` (say `fr-FR`), create a folder `./app/locales/$LOCALE`, put inside the generated file from `npm run --silent extractTranslations`, called `index.js`.
 Copy the lines in `./app/locales/index.js` to include your new translation and translate all the strings in the `./app/locales/$LOCALE/index.js` file you have just created.